sandhyaparna/Data-Science/ML Algorithms/Supevised/KNN.md

 * Decision boundary would become smoother by increasing the value of K
 * The training time for any value of k in kNN algorithm is the same.

+##### Breaking it Down – Pseudo Code of KNN
+We can implement a KNN model by following the below steps:
+* Load the data
+* Initialise the value of k
+* For getting the predicted class, iterate from 1 to total number of training data points
+  * Calculate the distance between test data and each row of training data.
+Here we will use Euclidean distance as our distance metric since it’s the most popular method.
+The other metrics that can be used are Chebyshev, cosine, etc.
+  * Sort the calculated distances in ascending order based on distance values
+  * Get top k rows from the sorted array
+  * Get the most frequent class of these rows
+  * Return the predicted class

 ### Measures of Similarity
 * Euclidean distance = sqrt((a1-b1)^2 + (a2-b2)^2) where (a1, a2) and (b1, b2) are two points.